 In 2017, our Board committed to a thorough program of review of our Technical, Company and Accreditation governance arrangements.

 The Technical Governance Review led by independent consultants cameron.ralph.khoury was undertaken through 2017 and 2018.
 A final report was released in April 2018 by Cameron Ralph Khoury, and Standards Australia released its response shortly after.

-Scoping work has been completed for the Company Governance Review which will follow the Accreditation Governance Review to be kicked off in July 2018.
+Scoping work has been completed for the Company Governance Review which will follow the Accreditation Governance Review.

 Ensuring key decision makers and influencers in Australia understand our role, the economic and social value of standards and the positive impact we make is a key part of our plan.